Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Most LLCs are member-managed.

-Member(s) liable for its debts: Most filers skip this step, but if one or more of the members will be liable for the debts and obligations of the LLC, check the box.
+Member(s) liable for its debts: Most filers skip this step, but if one or more of the members will be liable for the LLC’s debts and obligations, check the box.

 Delayed effective date: If you want the LLC to start immediately, as most filers will, leave this step blank.
 If you want the LLC to start later, enter a date less than 90 days in the future to start.
 The main reason for delaying the LLC start date is when the filing is being done close to the end of a calendar year, and the business isn’t going to have any activity until the start of the year.
 You can eliminate the need to file a partial-year business tax return by delaying the start date until the following year.

-Organizer information: An LLC Organizer is someone involved with the formation of the Articles of Organization.
+Organizer information: An LLC Organizer is someone involved with forming the Articles of Organization.
 The Organizer may or may not become a member, such as a mentor, attorney, or accountant, but any LLC member can be listed as an organizer.

 Only one organizer is required, but more can be listed if desired.